-- 1. Click the Select Capture Area button on the recording panel.
+- 1. Click the Select capture area button on the recording panel.
 Your cursor will turn into a crosshair. - 2.
-With the crosshair, select the part of the screen that you want to record.
+Draw a rectangle with your mouse to select the area that you want to record.

-If you need to adjust the capture area, drag its edges to change the size and drag the square 💹 in the center to change its position.
+If you need to adjust the capture area, drag its edges to change the size and drag the square 🕶 in the center to change its position.